Prosecutor: Honolulu police killing of Black man justified | Federal News Network

 The officer who fired the three shots yelled “police” after the gunfire, but Alm said Myeni would have known they were police, and his earlier interaction with other officers showed he knew what their uniforms looked like and that he wasn’t intimidated by them.

 Attorney Bridget Morgan-Bickerton, who represents Myeni’s wife, said Alm’s investigation was flawed in various ways, including not interviewing any of the officers.
-Alms said his office relied on police statements.
+Alm said his office relied on police statements.

 “I think the prosecutor started with a desire not to charge the officers with anything and created a narrative from there,” she said.
 “The prosecutor has shown he’s a politician, and that his need to work closely with HPD on a daily basis trumped his ability to conduct an honest, fair and impartial investigation.”